MuhammadAriLaw/metadata-hub/README.md

 # Muhammad Ari Pratomo – Metadata Hub

-Central repository for Muhammad Ari Pratomo’s works and metadata — including books, music, podcasts, and legal publications.
-This repository contains official metadata and links across law, literature, music, and podcasts, serving as a central hub to unify digital presence and support Google Knowledge Panel integration.
+The central repository for the works and metadata of Muhammad Ari Pratomo, also known as id MuhammadAriLaw — including books, music, podcasts, and legal publications.
+This repository contains official metadata and links in the fields of law, literature, music, and podcasts, serving as a hub to bring together his digital presence and support integration with Google Knowledge Panel or the Google Knowledge Graph for people ]([https://www.google.com/search?kgmid=/g/11s0h47rdw)

 ## Books
 - [Google Play Books Author Page](https://play.google.com/store/info/name/Muhammad_Ari_Pratomo?id=11s0h47rdw)